Variable Elimination in Hybrid Factor Graphs for Discrete-Continuous Inference & Estimation: Hybrid Bayes Networks Factor Graphs

-\section{Hybrid Factor Graph}
+\subsection{Hybrid Factor Graph}

+Including measurements as variables in hybrid Bayes networks significantly increases the state space size and makes it computationally more expensive to perform inference.
+Since we have known measurements, we can model only the unknown state variables by following the approach in \cite{Dellaert17fnt_fg} and converting the Bayes network to a factor graph by conditioning on the measurements, but in a hybrid sense.

-To perform efficient inference, we follow the approach in Dellaert and Kaess~\cite{Dellaert17fnt_fg} where we convert the hybrid Bayes network $P(X, M, Z, Q)$ to a Hybrid Factor Graph $\Phi(X, M; Z, Q)$ after conditioning on the measurements $Z, Q$~\cite{Murphy02phd}.
-A \textit{hybrid} factor graph (HFG) is thus defined as a product of hybrid factors over $X$ and $M$,
+Following existing works~\cite{Doherty22ral,Stender21bhi_hybrid_fg}, we use a \textit{Hybrid Factor Graph} where only the \textit{unknown} variables are retained.
+A hybrid factor graph is defined as a product of hybrid factors over continuous variables $X$ and discrete variables $M$